Consumer medicine information

 • medicines used to treat allergic reactions (antihistamines)

-• L-dopa, a medicine used to treat Parkinson's Disease
+• L-dopa, used to treat Parkinson's Disease

 • oxytocin, used to bring on (induce) labour